xhoantran/COP4520_Minotaur/README.md

 - Guests are added to a queue when they arrive at the door.
 - The Minotaur will let the next guest in when the room is empty.
 - Guests will leave the queue when they see the vase, and notify the next guest in line if there is one.

+### Correctness

+- Order and Fairness: The queue intrinsically guarantees that guests will be able to view the vase in the order they arrive.
+- Synchronization: The queue, combined with signaling between guests, ensures only one guest is viewing the vase at a time.

+### Efficiency

+- Reduced Contention: The queue eliminates the chaotic checking of the open door policy.
+- Overhead: There's a slight overhead in managing the queue data structure itself.